pschool-in/curriculum/content/grammar/new-topics/adverbs-5.md

 Adverb of frequency tells us;
 1. how many times an action has occurred in the past.
-2. how many times it occurs in the present.
+2. how many times does it occur in the present.
-3. how many times it will occur in future.
+3. how many times it will occur in the future.

 Some of the common adverbs of frequency are sometimes, usually, always, generally, seldom, rarely, often, ever, weekly, monthly, etc. Some example sentences are:
 1. Rashi *never* plays cricket.